superb-dev/wallet-fastapi-dynamodb/README.md

 # Fault Tolerance
 What happens when our API services go down?

-Whenever Wallet API crashes, since the fact that our services are stateless it is safe to reload the application.
+Whenever Wallet API crashes, since the fact that our services are **stateless** it is safe to reload the application.

-In order to minimize the outage risks and prevent the possible crashes of the ec2 instance itself, we should balance our API across two or more Availability Zones, and it is recommended to have never exceeded 50% of CPU consumed.
+:point_right:  Wallet API service must be **stateless** In order to minimize the outage risks and prevent the possible crashes of the ec2 instance itself, we should balance our API across two or more Availability Zones, and it is recommended to have never exceeded 50% of CPU consumed.

+:point_right:  Deploy Wallet API across multiple AWS Availability Zones

 All of our data is stored and is automatically replicated by the DynamoDB service, across multiple Availability Zones in an AWS Region

 # Telemetry

 - Number of failed requests
 - Number of successful requests
-- DynamoDB conflicts
+- Count of **DynamoDB** conflicts
-- DynamoDB Internal Error
+- Total number of **DynamoDB**  Internal Error
-- DynamoDB ProvisionedThroughputExceededException
+- Count of **DynamoDB**  ProvisionedThroughputExceededException

 ## Appendix
  - https://blog.cloudera.com/benchmarking-apache-parquet-the-allstate-experience/
  - https://syslog.ravelin.com/you-probably-shouldnt-use-dynamodb-89143c1287ca
  - https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.AtomicCounters